 Home learning will be sent home on Fridays and should be returned to school on Wednesday.
 Home learning should be completed to the best standard possible and Mathletics and Times Table Rock Stars should also be completed weekly.
 We celebrate the efforts of Mathletics and Times Table Rock Stars in our assemblies with special class shout outs and certificates.

-Monday 4th January 2021 - First day of Spring Term
+Monday 19th April 2021 - First day of the Summer Term

-Thursday 1st March 2021 - Last day of Spring Term
+Friday 23rd July 2021 - Last day of Summer Term

 MEET THE TEAM